claeusdev/duncandavidson.com/content/colophon.md

 The image of Duncan with camera which appears on the front page of this site and in many of the footers is [©2013 David Hobby (aka Strobist)](http://strobist.blogspot.com/) and is used with permission.
 All other photographs are credited where they appear.

-## Fonts
+## Icons

-[Source Sans Pro](https://adobe-fonts.github.io/source-sans-pro/) by Paul D. Hunt is used as the text font family throughout this site.
-The font is copyright Adobe and is used under the terms of the [SIL Open Font License 1.1](https://github.com/adobe-fonts/source-sans-pro/blob/release/LICENSE.txt).
-The fonts are self-hosted with the help of the [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/).

-Icons used throughout are from [Font Awesome](https://fontawesome.com/), and is used under the terms of the [SIL Open Font License 1.1](https://fontawesome.com/license/free).
+Icons used throughout are from [Font Awesome](https://fontawesome.com/), and are used under the terms of the [SIL Open Font License 1.1](https://fontawesome.com/license/free).
 The font is subsetted and self-hosted with the help of [Fontello](http://fontello.com/).

 ## Infrastructure